alyelalwany/alyelalwany/README.md

 ![Profile View Counter](https://komarev.com/ghpvc/?username=AlexHelmutSonntag)

-Glad to see you here!

-My name is Aly Elalwany and I'm a Computer Science student at ELTE.
-I'm from Egypt and currently studying in Budapest,Hungary.
+Computer Science student at ELTE.

 <!-- I taught myself how to speak German from scratch amongst other skills as well. -->

 <!-- I am currently taking on projects by University and looking forward to getting challenged by something that will expand my boundaries! -->